ABFM exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 4. Premature atrial contractions

-5. accurate myocardial infarction (less than 6 months ago)
+5. exact myocardial infarction (less than 6 months ago)

 Answer: D Explanation: